Netflix to Acquire Warner Bros. in Deal Worth $82.7 Billon

 Transaction Details and Timing

-The newly separated publicly traded company holding the Global Networks division, Discovery Global, will include premier entertainment, sports and news television brands around the world including CNN, TNT Sports in the U.S., and Discovery, free-to-air channels across Europe, and digital products such as Discovery+ and Bleacher Report.
+The newly separated publicly traded company holding the Global Networks division, Discovery Global, will include the company’s internatiional pay TV properties such as CNN, TNT Sports in the U.S., and Discovery, free-to-air channels across Europe, and digital products such as Discovery+ and Bleacher Report.

-The transaction was unanimously approved by the Boards of Directors of both Netflix and WBD.
-In addition to the completion of the separation of Discovery Global (WBD’s Global Networks business), completion of the transaction is subject to required regulatory approvals, approval of WBD shareholders and other customary closing conditions.
+The transaction was unanimously approved by the boards of both Netflix and WBD, the companies said.
+The deal is subject to the separation of Discovery Global and to required regulatory approvals, the approval of WBD shareholders and other customary closing conditions.

 Tom has covered the broadcast technology market for the past 25 years, including three years handling member communications for the National Association of Broadcasters followed by a year as editor of Video Technology News and DTV Business executive newsletters for Phillips Publishing.
 In 1999 he launched digitalbroadcasting.com for internet B2B portal Verticalnet.
 He is also a charter member of the CTA's Academy of Digital TV Pioneers.
 Since 2001, he has been editor-in-chief of TV Tech (www.tvtech.com), the leading source of news and information on broadcast and related media technology and is a frequent contributor and moderator to the brand’s Tech Leadership events.